silver2row/motocape/README.md

 # Making stuff move around...

 You can look to MotoCape.py and bobo.html in the templates directory for a quick software example.
 As you can tell, I am using motorOne and motorFour only.

 Please keep in mind that when applying power to the MotorCape, the motors will only move if the BBB, BBGG, or BBBW are plugged in via barrel jack.

 You can still use the USB connection to debug and create software for your Cape on your BBB/variation.

 ...

-You can set up Adafruit_BBIO by following this site on this site: https://github.com/adafruit/adafruit-beaglebone-io-python.
-Setting up PWM and GPIO on the BBBW, in my case, was close to simple.
-I installed w/ pip, ` Adafruit_BBIO ` like so: ` python3 -m pip install Adafruit_BBIO ` .

-...
-Nov.
-2022 ...
+Dec.
+22, 2022 ...

 ` You may not be able to use Adafruit_BBIO any longer, i.e. as it is not being developed any longer... `

 # GO!

     I got source from adding, making additions, and reading.
-    Some are from www.w3schools.com, a book I will mention, and a person from IRC at #beagle!
+    Some are from www.w3schools.com, a book I will mention (https://hub.packtpub.com/getting-started-beaglebone/), and a person from

-Seth

-P.S.
-If this does not work, it is b/c of the release of Adafruit_BBIO not being developed any longer from what I understand.

-    I could be wrong but for now, I do not know anyone developing it...
+    IRC at #beagle!